kubeflow/website/content/docs/gke/authentication.md

 ##### PodDefault Object

+The PodDefault object is a way to centrally manage configurations that should be added to all pods.

+The PodDefault will match all pods with the specified selector and modify the pods to inject the volumes, secrets, and environment variables listed in the pod manifest.

-Create a pod default in a file called `add-gcp-secret.yaml` and apply it using: `kubectl apply -f add-gcp-secret.yaml -n $NAMESPACE`
+Create a pod default in a file called `add-gcp-secret.yaml` and apply it using: `kubectl apply -f add-gcp-secret.yaml -n $NAMESPACE`.
 ```
 apiVersion: "kubeflow.org/v1alpha1"
 kind: PodDefault